muxinc/certificate-expiry-monitor/README.md

 Run the Docker image using the executable at `/app`:
 ```
 → docker run muxinc/certificate-expiry-monitor:latest /app --help
-Usage of /app:
+Usage of ./certificate-expiry-monitor:
   -domains string
         Comma-separated SNI domains to query
   -frequency duration
         Frequency at which the certificate expiry times are polled (default 1m0s)
+  -ignoredDomains string
+        Comma-separated list of domains to exclude from the discovered set.
+This can be a regex if the string is wrapped in forward-slashes like /.*\.domain\.com$/ which would exclude all domain.com subdomains.
+  -ingressNamespaces string
+        If provided, a comma-separated list of namespaces that will be searched for ingresses with domains to automatically query
   -insecure
         If true, then the InsecureSkipVerify option will be used with the TLS connection, and the remote certificate and hostname will be trusted without verification (default true)
   -kubeconfig string
         Path to kubeconfig file if running outside the Kubernetes cluster
   -labels string
         Label selector that identifies pods to query
   -logformat string
         Log format (text or json) (default "text")
   -loglevel string
         Log-level threshold for logging messages (debug, info, warn, error, fatal, or panic) (default "error")
   -metricsPort int
         TCP port that the Prometheus metrics listener should use (default 8888)
   -namespaces string
         Comma-separated Kubernetes namespaces to query (default "default")
   -port int
         TCP port to connect to each pod on (default 443)
 ```

 ### Kubernetes Manifest